 - " Children's records held electronically are password protected. - " Electronic records are accessible and easily retrievable and can be reproduced when needed.

-34. Retention of children's records
+22. Retention of children's records

-- " The original records, and any additions such as any written requests and all signed forms, are kept by the service. - " All relevant children's records are kept for 2 years from the date a child stops attending the service.
+" All relevant children's records are kept for 2 years from the date a child stops attending the service.

 Regulation 16: Record in Relation to a Pre-School Service